Shou Pu Erh

 Cultivation & Processing

-A special feature of the Bu Lang region is the abundance of exceptionally old tea trees.
-Several trees located within the city walls are even estimated to be 500 years old.
-The outstanding quality of tea from this region is often attributed to this remarkable heritage.
+One distinctive feature of the Bulang tea village is the remarkable number of old tea trees.
+Several trees, estimated to be around 500 years old, can even be found within the village walls.
+The exceptional quality of tea from this region is widely attributed to this very fact.

-Bu Lang Shan is located in the southern part of Yunnan Province, at the heart of the Xishuangbanna tea region, not far from the border with Myanmar.
-The area is home to the Hani and Bulang ethnic minorities, who have been cultivating and producing tea here for more than a thousand years.
+Bulang Shan is located in the southern part of Yunnan province, in the heart of the Xishuangbanna tea region, not far from the border with Myanmar.
+The area is home to members of the Hani and Bulang ethnic minorities.
+Tea has been produced here for more than a thousand years.

 Storage